How does admission to the Honors College in the Second- or Third-years work?

 You are also extended library privileges not available to regular undergraduate students.
 As an Honors Scholar, you have library privileges identical to those of graduate students and faculty.
 You can withdraw up to 200 books for a loan period of a full semester, use the study carrels in the central Pattee stack area, and you are offered the use of interlibrary loans.
 You also have access to the Scholars Lounge in Atherton Hall.
 In addition to being available for study, relaxation, and general socializing, the lounge has information about seminars, announcements, and many other items.

 Students who have completed the Honors program receive an Honors Medal at the special Medal Ceremony at the time of their graduation.
-Honors Scholars also receive special recognition at the regular graduation ceremony, and their diplomas state that they graduated with Honors in Sociology or Criminology.
+Honors Scholars also receive special recognition at the regular graduation ceremony, and their diplomas state that they graduated with Honors in sociology or criminology.

 These and other benefits are described more fully in the Honors Handbook.

 First- and second-year students are required to take three different honors courses for a minimum of nine credits in each of the two years.
 Courses can roll-over to from the first to the second year, if a student takes more than nine honors credits in the first year.
 Students often take even more Honors Courses in order to fill general education requirements.
 Honors Courses typically have a small number of students and are taught by senior faculty.
-These courses are listed on the Schreyer Honors College web site:http://www.shc.psu.edu/students/courses/coursesearch.cfm
+These courses are listed on the Schreyer Honors College website.

 Third and fourth year Honors Scholars must take a minimum of 14 credits of Honors Courses over that two-year period.
 Some of these credits may be earned taking additional honors courses to meet General Education requirements, as described above.
 In addition, upper-level courses in the students major may be taken as an Honors Option.
-Most third- and fourth-year Sociology honors students take Sociology Honors Option courses to fulfill these requirements.
+Most third- and fourth-year sociology honors students take Sociology Honors Option courses to fulfill these requirements.

 A final requirement of all Scholars is the completion of a thesis.
 Your thesis is the capstone of your experience as an Honors Scholar.
 Most students take six credits of honors independent study (CRIM or SOC 496) with their thesis supervisor to do their thesis.
-More about the thesis will be presented below in the discussion of the typical schedule for Sociology honor students.
+More about the thesis will be presented below in the discussion of the typical schedule for sociology honor students.

 Only courses taught by tenure-line faculty (or senior lecturers approved by the SHC) can be used as an honors option.
-You sign up for a regular Sociology course, but then you arrange with the professor for a portion of the work of the course to be done as significant alternative work of honors caliber.
+You sign up for a regular sociology course, but then you arrange with the professor for a portion of the work of the course to be done as significant alternative work of honors caliber.
 This alternative work must be more scholarly than that required for other students, but should not simply be an increase in the total workload.
 As with honors courses, the honors option does not add any credit hours to your requirements for graduation.

 The following schedule illustrates how the Sociology and CLJ honors program is organized and how you would fulfill the requirement of writing a thesis.

-In the Fall Semester of your third year, you typically take:
+In the fall semester of your third year, you typically take:

 SOC 381H/CRIM 480H Research Topics in Sociology (1 credit):

-This is a very practical course, taught by the Honors Advisor, designed to give you an idea of what an honors thesis is, how you actually can manage to write one, and how to decide on a thesis topic and a thesis supervisor.
-In the course, you will meet and spend some time with all tenure-line Sociology faculty members, who will discuss their areas of specialization and the projects on which they are currently working.
-You also will read a number of past Honors Theses by Sociology honor students.
+This is a very practical course, taught by the Honors Adviser, designed to give you an idea of what an honors thesis is, how you actually can manage to write one, and how to decide on a thesis topic and a thesis supervisor.
+In the course, you will meet and spend some time with all tenure-line sociology faculty members, who will discuss their areas of specialization and the projects on which they are currently working.
+You also will read a number of past Honors Theses by sociology honor students.
 In addition, you may attend one or both of the two theses workshops offered by the Schreyer Honors College, one for quantitative theses and the other for qualitative theses.
 Finally, you will meet with the fourth-year Sociology Honors Scholars, who will discuss their own experiences writing a thesis.
 At the end of the semester, you will choose a thesis topic and a thesis supervisor from among the tenure-line Sociology faculty.

 Honors Course or Honors Option Course (3 credits):

-In consultation with the Honors Advisor, you may select an Honors Course offered by another department to fulfill a General Education requirement.Schedule of Honors Courses and Sections from the Schreyer Honors College lists about 80 honors courses that fulfill general education requirements.
+In consultation with the Honors Adviser, you may select an Honors Course offered by another department to fulfill a General Education requirement.
+Schedule of Honors Courses and Sections from the Schreyer Honors College lists about eighty honors courses that fulfill general education requirements.
 For example, you might need an arts or humanities or natural sciences course to fulfill your general education requirements.
 As an honors student, you could sign up for an honors section to fulfill this requirement instead of taking a regularly scheduled class.
-Alternately, you could contract with a Sociology or Criminology tenure-line faculty member to take a 400-level course as an Honors Option.
+Alternately, you could contract with a sociology or criminology tenure-line faculty member to take a 400-level course as an Honors Option.
 This course then would fulfill one of your 400-level course requirements.

-In the Spring Semester of your third year you typically take:
+In the spring semester of your third year you typically take:

 SOC/CRIM 481H (1 credit):

-The Honors Advisor teaches this course in conjunction with the person you selected to be your thesis supervisor.
+The Honors Adviser teaches this course in conjunction with the person you selected to be your thesis supervisor.
 This course will be organized around the writing of a formal thesis proposal.
 In the context of the particular topics chosen by the students, the course will cover information organization and retrieval, research project development, development of knowledge and the structure of scholarly communication, and the evolving information environment.
 In consultation with your thesis supervisor, you will use this course to develop and expand your knowledge about your particular thesis topic and to write a thesis proposal that contains a review of the literature review, a methodology section, and a schedule for completing the thesis during the fourth year.

 Honors Course or Honors Option Course (3 credits):

-As in the fall semester, you would select this course in consultation with the honors advisor.
+As in the fall semester, you would select this course in consultation with the honors adviser.
 It would either be offered by another department and fulfill a General Education requirement, or would be an 400-level course offered by a tenure-line faculty, where you arrange to take the course as an Honors Option.
 You may also consult with your thesis supervisor in selecting this course, since the significant work that you do for the Honors Option in this course could be chosen so that it advances the work of your Honors Thesis.

-In the Fall Semester of your fourth year, you typically take:
+In the fall semester of your fourth year, you typically take:

 Sociology 494H or Criminology 494H Honors Independent Study (3 Credits):

 You sign up for Sociology 494H or Criminology 494H (corresponding to your area of honors)course listing your thesis supervisor as the course instructor.
 Then you file a honors option form with the Schreyer Honors College to have the course listed as Honors work.
 Working with your thesis supervisor, you will use these credit hours to complete a major research associated with your thesis.
 These credits count as 400-level courses for the purposes of fulfilling the requirements of the major for graduation.
-Since you have already completed the literature review as part of your research proposal the preceding spring semester, you should be able to complete about 60% of your thesis during this fall semester.
+Since you have already completed the literature review as part of your research proposal the preceding spring semester, you should be able to complete about sixty percent of your thesis during this fall semester.

 You will have the opportunity to receive funding for your research through two research grants.
 The Senior Honors Thesis Research Grant Application is available from the Honors College office.
 The Phil Beta Kappa Senior Thesis Research Grants are given in the fall on the basis of the quality of the proposed research.
 You could receive $250 towards your research project.
 The James Rambeau Honors Thesis Research Grant in the Humanities is also awarded at the same time.

-In the Spring Semester of your fourth year, you typically take:
+In the spring semester of your fourth year, you typically take:

 Sociology 494H or Criminology 494H Honors Independent Study (3 Credits):